fugue/fregot/README.md

 Installation
 ------------

-fregot is available for macOS and Linux.
+fregot works on all major platforms, and pre-built binaries are available for macOS and Linux.

 ### Binary